The top 7 things you need your nonprofit CRM to do... and 3 you don't.

 As mentioned previously, a CRM is built primarily for managing contacts, and the information that's related to them.

-Financial systems, on the other hand, are built for accounting purposes.
+Accounting systems, on the other hand, are built for accounting purposes.
 Balance sheets, Charts of Accounts, and expense reports are not features that CRMs have.
 Similarly, accounting systems are not built for logging communication history, or volunteer management!

 The most commonly used accounting software products for small to medium sized organisations are: